Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Theoretical Background

 \subsubsection{Susceptibilities and correlation functions}

 Several related susceptibilities and correlation functions are commonly used in the context of the LRT.
 For the generic hermitian operators $\hat A$ and $\hat B$ they are defined as:

 where the operators are expressed in the Heisenberg representation $\hat A(t) = \me^{\mi \hat H t} \hat A \me^{-\mi \hat H t}$.
-The last two expressions correspond to the well-known definition of the retarded and advanced susceptibilities.
-The last two expression, $\chi^{\mathcal{R}}$ and $\chi^{\mathcal{A}}$, correspond to the well-known definition of the retarded and advanced susceptibilities in the Kubo formalism, respectively.
+The last two expressions, $\chi^{\mathcal{R}}$ and $\chi^{\mathcal{A}}$, correspond to the well-known definition of the retarded and advanced susceptibilities in the Kubo formalism, respectively.
 All of them can be formally rewritten in terms of two fundamental ``building blocks":

 For the theoretical background of our paper it is instructive to illustrate their general properties and connections, see e.g.\ \cite{Kwok1969}.
 To this end, we resort to the Lehmann representation~\cite{Abrikosov1975,Mahan2000}, where the lesser and the greater susceptibility have the following spectral representation: